anima-wg/anima-brski-ae/draft-ietf-anima-brski-async-enroll.md

-  domain that stores the certification request combined with the requester authentication information (based on the IDevID) and potentially the information about successful verification of the proof-of-possession (of the corresponding private key) in a way preventing changes to the combined information.
+  domain that stores the certification request combined with the requester authentication information (based on the IDevID) and potentially the information about successful verification of the proof of possession (of the corresponding private key) in a way preventing changes to the combined information.
-  Note that the proof-of-identity and the proof-of-prossession may not have been bound cryptographically.
+  Note that the proof of identity and the proof of prossession may not have been bound cryptographically.
-  When connectivity to backend PKI components is available, the trusted component forwards the certification request together with the requester information (authentication and proof-ofpossession) for further processing.
+  When connectivity to backend PKI components is available, the trusted component forwards the certification request together with the requester information (authentication and proof of possession) for further processing.
   This case offers only hop-by-hop security: the backend PKI must rely on the local pledge authentication result when performing the authorization and issuing the requested certificate.